filtercodes/CodeGPT.nvim/README.md

 ![tests](examples/tests.gif?raw=true)

 ### Chat
 * `:Chat hello world` without any text selection will trigger the `chat` command.
-This will send the arguments `hello world` to ChatGPT and show the results in a popup.
+This will send the arguments `hello world` and show the results in a popup.
 ![chat](examples/chat.gif?raw=true)